Kazakhstan in the Junior Eurovision Song Contest 2022

-Kazakhstan competed in the Junior Eurovision Song Contest 2022 in Armenia, which was held on 11 December 2022 in Yerevan.
+Kazakhstan was represented at the Junior Eurovision Song Contest 2022 in Armenia, which was held on 11 December 2022 in Yerevan.
 The Kazakh broadcaster Khabar Agency (KA) selected its representative via children's contest Baqytty Bala.

 Background

 Prior to the 2022 contest, Kazakhstan's highest placing in the contest was in 2019 and 2020, represented by Yerzhan Maxim with the song "Armanyńnan qalma" and Karakat Bashanova with the song "Forever", respectively, both achieving second place.